pyrsmk/qwest/README.md

 The `qwest.min.js` file has been bundled to work in any environment.
 But if you don't want to load qwest and its dependencies, you can use `src/qwest.js` as a CommonJS module.

+It should work in web workers too, but please not XML response data can't be handled since `DOMParser` is not available on the worker.

 What's new in 2.1?
 ------------------